 If interfaced with an EHR system, the notification is sent directly to that system without the need to go into the physician portal.
-In either case, the patient’s pharmacy will receive the refill request via the Scripts notification from the physician.
-Notification of the approved refill can be sent to the patient via the patient portal either by email or text message.
+In either case, the patient’s pharmacy will receive the refill request from the physician via the Scripts notification.
+The patient can receive notification of the approved refill via the patient portal, email, or text message.

-What makes the Prescription Refill Request feature attractive to both patients and providers is that the workflow process is streamlined and can take place without the patient having to call in to the physician’s office.
-This feature makes for a convenient, time-saving, and better overall patient experience.
+What makes the Prescription Refill Request feature attractive to both patients and providers is a streamlined workflow process that makes it unnecessary for the patient to call the office.
+This feature creates a convenient, time-saving, and better overall patient experience.

 This article was originally published on the Medical Web Experts blog.

 - CDC (2023).
 FastStats – Therapeutic Drug Use. [online] Centers for Disease Control and Prevention.
 Available at: https://www.cdc.gov/nchs/fastats/drug-use-therapeutic.htm